gjsify/ts-for-gir/packages/cli/README.md

                                                        [string] [default: false]
       --noDebugComments         Do not generate debugging inline comments [string] [default: false]
-      --noDOMLib                Disables the generation of types that are in con flict with the DOM types
-                                                       [string] [default: false]
       --fixConflicts            Fix Inheritance and implementation type conflict s                       [string] [default: true] -a, --generateAlias           Generate an alias tsconfig file to support GJS E